Hemanshi-0812/bob-ai-hackathon-Innovation_X/README.md

 ## ⚠️ Known Limitations

-- The current prototype uses simulated/sample security alert data rather than direct  production SIEM and sensor integrations.
+-The prototype uses simulated/sample operational data rather than live enterprise supply-chain feeds.
+-Route recommendations are based on available route and disruption information and would require integration with real-time mapping and traffic services for production deployment.
+-Fleet redeployment recommendations depend on the accuracy and availability of fleet location, capacity, and status data.
+-IoT cold-chain monitoring currently depends on available/simulated sensor readings rather than direct physical IoT devices.
--Threat correlation and risk scoring are designed as a hackathon prototype and would require further validation with real-world security datasets.
+-Risk scoring and temperature severity classification are designed for prototype decision support and would require validation against real operational and regulatory datasets before production use.
--AI-generated explanations and recommendations should be reviewed by a qualified security analyst before being used for real incident-response decisions.
--Authentication and access control may be simplified for the hackathon prototype.
--The system has been tested primarily in a development environment and may require additional testing and optimization before production deployment.
+-Authentication, security, scalability, and enterprise integrations would require additional hardening for production deployment.
--Real-time integrations with external security platforms are not included in the initial prototype.
 ---

 ## 🏅 What We're Most Proud Of

-We are most proud of transforming a large and complex security-alert problem into an analyst-friendly workflow that combines alert correlation, risk-based prioritisation, and AI-assisted explanations in a single dashboard.

-Instead of requiring analysts to investigate every alert independently, our solution helps them quickly identify the most important incidents, understand why they matter, discover related alerts, and receive actionable recommendations — demonstrating how AI can support faster and more informed security operations.
+We are most proud of building an end-to-end decision-support platform that connects disruption detection, shipment risk analysis, route recommendations, fleet optimisation, and cold-chain monitoring into one workflow.

+Instead of only showing supply-chain data, our solution focuses on the next operational decision:

+Detect → Analyse → Recommend → Act

+The integration of an IBM Bob AI Copilot further allows users to interact with the system naturally and understand why a particular shipment, route, or fleet action requires attention.
 ---